CenturyLinkCloud/PublicKB/Network/changing-ip-address-on-a-centurylink-cloud-hosted-machines.md

 <p>Changing IP addresses</p>

 <strong>DESCRIPTION&nbsp;</strong>
-<p>At this time, there is no automated way of changing IP addresses via Control Portal.&nbsp; Even with careful planning there may be times when IP addresses will need to be modified.&nbsp; This is a 2 step process to coordinate the change with the Centurylink
+<p>At this time, there is no automated way of changing IP addresses via Control Portal.
+Even with careful planning there may be times when IP addresses will need to be modified.
+This is a 2 step process to coordinate the change with the Centurylink
   Cloud Engineer.</p>

 <strong>AUDIENCE</strong>